Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice: SUPPLEMENTARY NOTE 6: Dimer density and correlation functions

-In this section, we apply the Lanczos exact diagonalization (ED) method to a $4 \times 4$ ($N_{bond}=48$) lattice within the VP phase.
-The number of configurations of the constrained Hilbert space is $586,695$.
-From the ground state wavefunction, we analyze the wavefunction symmetry of 8 points of cubic order parameters without statistical error.
-As shown in Fig.~\ref{fig:sfig2}, the 8 points stay in 8 octants, so each configuration of the wavefunction can be classified into a certain octant, except the ones on the boundaries between different octants.
-Then---akin to what is done in QMC---we classify configurations according to related octants and average the ones in the same class to obtain the dimer density of a certain cubic order parameter point.
-It is worth noting that the two classes of opposite octants have opposite sign for vison configurations but their dimer configurations are the same.
-Thus, we have to average the dimer configurations of the two opposite octants in fact.
-The result [Fig.\ref{fig:sfig4}(a)] is similar to that obtained with QMC: there is still no any dimer order to within the numerical precision of ED.
+In this section, we apply the Lanczos exact diagonalization (ED) method to a $4 \times 4$ ($N_\mathrm{bond}=48$) lattice within the VP phase.
+The number of configurations in the constrained Hilbert space is $586,695$.
+Using the ground-state wavefunction, we analyze the configurations symmetry of eight points of cubic order parameters without statistical error as the following explanation.
+As shown in Fig.~\ref{fig:sfig2}, the eight points lie in the eight octants, so each configuration of the wavefunction can be classified into a certain octant, except the ones on the boundaries between different octants.
+Then---akin to what is done in QMC---we classify configurations according to related octants and average over the ones in the same class to obtain the dimer density of a certain cubic order parameter point.
+It is worth noting that two classes of opposite octants have opposite signs for vison configurations but their dimer configurations are the same.
+Thus, we have to average the dimer configurations of the two opposite octants.
+The result [Fig.\ref{fig:sfig4}(a)] is similar to that obtained with QMC: there is still no dimer order to within the numerical precision of ED.
 We found that for each link, the real-space dimer density is $1/3$.

 Similarly, we average the ED vison configurations in each octant.
 The histogram of the order parameter and the real-space vison density obtained via ED are consistent with our QMC results.
 The real-space vison density is shown in Fig.~\ref{fig:sfig4}(b).
-All these results strongly support the QMC conclusions that there is indeed a hidden vison order phase between the spin liquid and nematic phases.
+All these results strongly support the QMC conclusions that there is indeed a hidden-order vison plaquette phase between the spin liquid and nematic phases.

+We also calculate the structure factor of the dimer-dimer correlation functions at the $\textbf{k}=(0,0)$ point as shown in Fig.~\ref{fig:dc}.
+The stucture factor is defined as